 What’s the audit process like in an automated environment?

-Kristine: We’re always under an audit.
+Kristine: We’re frequently under an audit.
 We had an audit in February-March, shortly after we implemented AvidXchange, and we have another one coming up in November.
 It’s been amazing for both the auditors and us.
 Before automating, auditors would request hundreds of random invoices, and we’d have to spend a day or more digging through filing cabinets to find them.
 Now we give them read-only access to the portal and they can view anything they want with the click of a button.

 AvidXchange documents the workflow and the history of every invoice, so the auditor can see where it’s been.
 Before, we couldn’t track if an invoice was approved unless somebody wrote a note that said, “Approved by so and so,” but I mean when you have a minimum of 1,800 invoices per month, that just doesn’t happen.